 HOA Super Liens Are Senior to First Mortgages

 Some states give certain HOA liens super priority.
 In super-lien states, a certain number of months worth of past-due HOA assessments are given super-lien status and are senior to even a first mortgage.
 (Any amounts owed beyond the super lien are then junior to the mortgage.)
-If the HOA forecloses a super lien, it eliminates the first mortgage and any other junior mortgages on the property.
+If the HOA forecloses a super lien, it can potentially, in some cases, eliminate the first mortgage and any other junior mortgages on the property.
 (Learn more in Nolo’s article Homeowners Association Super Liens.)

 (Keep in mind that just because a mortgage lien is eliminated, this doesn’t mean you’re off the hook for the debt.
 Learn more in Nolo’s article What Happens to Liens and Second Mortgages in Foreclosure?)